 When traveling out of the country, it’s advisable to register with the US State Department’s Smart Traveler Enrollment Program (STEP).
-This provides important safety information about the destination and helps the local embassy get hold of you, should an emergency arise (either local or back home).
+This provides important safety information about the destination and helps the local embassy get hold of you should an emergency arise (either locally or back home).

 Do Some Research

 Before leaving for a new destination, it’s a good idea to do some basic research on the area.
 Are there locations that should be avoided due to higher crime rates?
 Is it safe to drink the water?
 Are there any unusual local customs to be aware of?
 Are laws different there than back home?